ynojima/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

    * - | (1)
      - It indicates that it is Bean of ControllerAdvice by assigning the \ ``@ControllerAdvice``\  annotation.
    * - | (2)
      - Specify priority for common processes by assigning the \ ``@Order``\  annotation.
-It should be specified when multiple ControllerAdvice are to be created.
+If you want to create multiple ControllerAdvice, be sure to specify to it if there is a dependency.
+If there are no dependencies, specified it is arbitrary.
    * - | (3)
      - Implement \ ``@InitBinder``\  method. \ ``@InitBinder``\  method is applied to all Controllers.